jjvanzon/Circular-Language-Spec/spec/inheritance/specialization.md

 #### System Commands Extension By Overriding (Questionable)

-This is a technique that will not work.
+This is a technique that might not work.
 The idea is that you accomplish command extension by employing the overriding concept.
 The idea is that you override the base command, executing your own procedure and call the base command from your own procedure.

 ![](images/2.%20Specialization.036.png)